 Consider specific interactions that may require emailing a vital document to a customer while interacting via voice communication.

 The ability to file share across the customer’s preferred platform can result in real-time confirmation the person received what they needed to move forward.
-That heightens the customer experience dramatically because an agent can complete the call or electronic communication having fully satisfied the customer’s needs.
+That improves customer relations dramatically because an agent can complete the call or electronic communication having fully satisfied the customer’s needs.
 Multitasking enables agents to:

 - Save Time: The ability to complete multiple steps within a customer interaction improves the number of successful outcomes each employee can manage during a shift.